-Dan Culloton is an associate director of fund analysis for Morningstar.
+Dan Culloton is an associate director of the active funds research team for Morningstar.

 How'd They Do?